 Seeing these numbers, most club managers offer the obligatory viewing parties on Sundays for their members.
-While that is lame at best, you should be brewing something for August.
+While that is lame at best, you should be brewing something for late August.

 Isaac Newton once said, “If I have seen further, it is by standing on the shoulders of giants.”
 In the world of American professional sports, the NFL is the ultimate giant.
 Its prowess is a Goliath opportunity, if you are willing to get creative.

 Clubs need to take a cue from DraftKings and FanDuel.
-From August 1 through September 16 alone—the beginning of the NFL season—these daily fantasy sites spent over $100 million on television and online advertising because they realize that where the NFL is, the eyes are.
+This past fall, from August 1 through September 16 alone—the beginning of the NFL season—these daily fantasy sites spent over $100 million on television and online advertising because they realize that where the NFL is, the eyes are.
 Clubs must realize the same.
 Rather than competing with the popularity of the NFL (the PGA TOUR is changing its tournament schedule to dodge the NFL), clubs need to market their opportunities around football and the craze of fantasy.